-After awhile, you’ll be enjoying life on entirely different terms.
-The great thing about sobriety is that it enables you to find joy in things you previously took for granted, like eating a really delicious meal, or playing with your two-year-old daughter or niece.
+After a while, you’ll be enjoying life on entirely different terms.
+The great thing about sobriety is that it enables you to find joy in things you previously took for granted, like eating a delicious meal or playing with your two-year-old daughter or niece.

 Besides, your current idea of fun usually involves holding your hair while you throw up discounted tacos and cheap margaritas.
 Things can only improve from here.

 For more ideas on good, sober fun, check out this clip:

 Sobriety Fear #7: You’ll lose your friends.

 Another common fear in sobriety is that you’ll wind up alone because no one will want to hang out with you.
 We are biologically wired for companionship, so this is a very real and instinctual fear to have.

 If your “friendships” are predicated on using alcohol, you’re not really friends.
 You’re just codependent on one another.
 What else do you have with this person besides partying?

 In some cases, it’s more complicated than that.
 Maybe these people have been in your life since childhood, and you’ve all fallen into the same trap.
 You’ve got history, but you’ve also got baggage.